For the Purrbabies

 Heartworm is a preventable disease transmitted through infected mosquitoes.
 Adult heartworms live in the blood vessels of the lungs and heart.
 Heartworm can cause significant damage and block blood from flowing from the heart and lungs.
 Injections of an immiticide and ivermectin oral medication help treat and kill heartworms.
 It’s critical to use a veterinary-prescribed monthly preventative year-round to prevent heartworm disease.

-Stenosis means narrowing.
-Two common forms of stenosis exist: pulmonic stenosis (Trusted Source) and subaortic stenosis.
-Pulmonic stenosis is a congenital heart defect that causes the narrowing of the valve between the right ventricle and the pulmonary artery (traveling to the lungs).
-It’s common in bulldogs, Boston terriers, Samoyeds, and labradors.
+This form of stenosis is a congenital heart defect that causes the narrowing of the valve between the right ventricle and the pulmonary artery (traveling to the lungs).
+It’s common in Bulldogs, Boston terriers, Samoyeds, and Labradors.

 Severity and prognosis can vary widely.
 In mild cases, no medication is used to treat it.
 In more severe cases, your vet may recommend medication or surgery.

-In pericardial (disease) effusion, (Trusted Source) an abnormal amount of fluid builds up within the sac around the heart (the pericardium), making it difficult for the heart to beat properly.
+In pericardial (disease) effusion, an abnormal amount of fluid builds up within the sac around the heart (the pericardium), making it difficult for the heart to beat properly.
 One of the most common causes is bleeding from a tumor.

 Treatment may include pericardiocentesis to remove the fluid, however, it’s important to address the underlying cause.
 Because this condition can reoccur, a specialist may recommend removing the pericardium, which may improve the quality of life.

 Heart disease can lead to congestive heart failure (CHF).
-(Trusted Source) CHF occurs when the heart fails to pump enough blood needed throughout the body.
+CHF occurs when the heart fails to pump enough blood needed throughout the body.
 Fluid can build up in the lungs, abdomen, or other tissues.
 The most common symptoms of CHF include coughing, increased respiratory rate and effort, exercise intolerance, weight loss, and swollen abdomen.

 With congestive heart failure, some dogs may have increased thirst or urination.
 CHF is a serious and progressive condition, but it can be managed with medications like diuretics, vasodilators, and inotropic medications.
 The prognosis will depend on the underlying cause and response to treatment.